 Item Uncertainties Effect if results differ from assumptions Pensions liability Estimation of the net liability to pay pensions The effects on the net pension liability of changes in depends on a number of complex individual assumptions can be measured.
-The judgements relating to the discount rate actuary has estimated that a 0.5% decrease in the used, the rate at which pay is projected to real discount rate would result in an increase to the increase, changes in retirement ages, pension liability of £515 million.
+The judgements relating to the discount rate actuary has estimated that a 0.5% decrease in the used, the rate at which pay is projected to real discount rate would result in an increase to the increase, changes in retirement ages, pension liability of £519 million.
 Similarly, a 0.5% mortality rates and expected returns on increase in the rate of salary increase and pension pension fund assets.
-Strathclyde Pension increase rates would increase the liability by Fund has engaged a firm of consulting £98 million and £405 million respectively.
-In terms of actuaries to provide expert advice about the life expectancy, an increase of 1 year is estimated to assumptions to be applied. equate to an increased liability of between £166 million and £277 million.
+Strathclyde Pension increase rates would increase the liability by Fund has engaged a firm of consulting £98 million and £409 million respectively.
+In terms of actuaries to provide expert advice about the life expectancy, an increase of 1 year is estimated to assumptions to be applied.
+The estimated equate to an increased liability of between impact of the McCloud judgement has been £168 million and £279 million. incorporated within the accounts at £49 million.
+The estimated impact of Guaranteed Minimum Pension (GMP) has not been included within the accounts.